tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:id="GoogleSheets.GotCellData"} GotCellData(*cellData*{:.text})
 : The callback event for the [`ReadCell`](#GoogleSheets.ReadCell) block.
-The `cellData` is the text value in the cell (and not the underlying formula).
+The `cellData` is the text value in the cell.

 {:id="GoogleSheets.GotColData"} GotColData(*colDataList*{:.list})
 : The callback event for the [`ReadCol`](#GoogleSheets.ReadCol) block.
 The `colDataList` is a